-BioSack came to life with the idea of only using materials within reach (so to speak) like the traditional houses built on Læsø.
+BioSack came to life with the idea of only using materials within reach, like the traditional houses built on Læsø.
 The roof construction was made of driftwood, birch branches and eelgrass, with the possibility of adding more eelgrass to the roof over time to make it last longer.
 These roofs have now been standing for hundreds of years.

-Ensuring a minimum amount of used eelgrass, the timber frame of the pavilion has been added woven net in the shape of a basket/bag, making it possible to shape the top of the pavilion as wished.
+Ensuring a minimum amount of used eelgrass, the timber frame of the pavilion has added a woven net in the shape of a basket/bag, making it possible to shape the top of the pavilion.
 The self-made net is woven from sisal rope which in general almost functions as a magnet to the eelgrass – it really wants to tangle with both itself and the sisal rope.
-The net is made of 15x15cm masks which could have been larger due to the capability of the eelgrass tangling around itself.
+The net is made of 15x15cm masks.
 Originally on Læsø when finishing the roof of eelgrass, potato plants would be thrown at the eelgrass leaving the potato to put down roots maintaining the very top of the more exposed eelgrass.
 Today turf grass rolls are rolled out on the roof ridge.

 The floor of the pavilion is made from seashells contained by the surrounding wooden frame.
 The idea of putting seashells on the deck is to create a barrier between staying outside of the pavilion and staying inside the pavilion.
-The transition of moving from the outside to the inside creates an instant focus on the material the visitor is crushing when walking on it.
+The transition of moving from the outside to the inside creates an instant focus on the material the visitor is crushes the eelgrass when walking on it.
 It puts a focus on the floor of the pavilion to leave the visitor even more surprised and affected when afterwards looking up into the shape of the wooden frame and the hanging and heavy-looking eelgrass.
-Furthermore, the floor of seashells has shown to be a very good social icebreaker in terms of people interacting with one another as well as sharing the knowledge of how seashells perfectly can replace the huge amount of polystyrene as an insulation material in the building industry.
+Furthermore, the floor of seashells has shown to be a very good social icebreaker in terms of people interacting with one another as well as sharing their stories.
+Seashell can replace the huge amount of polystyrene as an insulation material in the building industry.

-The design of the wooden structure and the joints has come from inspirations from both the half-timbered constructions of the old Nordic architecture as well as the Japanese way of working with wooden constructions and joints.
+The design of the wooden structure and the joints has come from inspiration from both the half-timbered constructions of the old Nordic architecture as well as the Japanese ways of working with wooden constructions and joints.

-The idea of the wooden frame has been with the two focus on reuse and assemble to disassemble – as many times as wanted.
-The wooden frame consists of glue laminated timber from a social housing project of rowhouses near Odense, which had to be taken apart due to moisture accumulation in the foundation.
+The idea of the wooden frame has been focused on reuse and assemble to disassemble potential.
+The wooden frame consists of glue-laminated timber from a social housing project of rowhouses near Odense, which had to be taken apart due to moisture accumulation in the foundation.
 Stark Gentræ is a newly started project, collecting materials from projects that are to be demolished/taken apart.
-Stark Gentræ has been the generous provider of the materials needed for the structure to give the impression as wanted – a secure space to e.g., have a significant talk inside – as an important view on social sustainability.
+Stark Gentræ has been the generous provider of the materials needed for the structure to give the impression as wanted – a secure space.
 The timber was then cut and tapped to create the different joints.